For Content Creators

 To this date, there are no known tools that will correct PDF accessibility errors as a batch process.
 It is a manual, one-by-one process.

-Lynda.com created a wonderful video course outlining how to create accessible PDF's.
+LinkedIn Learning, formerly Lynda.com, created a wonderful video course outlining how to create accessible PDF files.
 Lynda.com does require a subscription.
 Luckily, they offer a free one-month trial.

 Resources for content creation: